cataclysmbnteam/Cataclysm-BN/docs/en/dev/guides/working_with_both_bn_and_dda_in_git.md

----
-title: Working with both BN and DDA
+# Working with both BN and DDA
----

 Sometimes you may need to port some changes from DDA.
 It could be done via adding remote and cherry-picking.